Some of the more technical aspects

 RAM.
 When you launch a program, it also loads into RAM.
 RAM is where

-(hard drive) when saved and stored.
 While working, RAM is shared

-between OS and apps.
-On shutdown, RAM is emptied.
+between OS and apps; on shutdown, RAM is emptied.
 If power is

-More RAM means faster processing.
-It also
+More RAM means faster processing and

-installed RAM will allow.
-If you use your computer for more than simple
+use your computer for more than simple

 word processing and email, you will likely benefit from adding RAM.

-Memory (RAM) types:
+Memory (RAM) types

 RAM modules, sometimes referred to as DIMMs